 5) Talk with Your Doctor

 Many people go to their doctor seeking anti-depressants to help with overcoming depression.
-While these medications certainly help many people, they do carry unwanted side effects.
-Depression may be a symptom of an underlying issue, just like high blood pressure or joint pain.
-Here are a few topics to discuss with your doctor at your next visit.
+While these medications certainly help many people, they can also cause unwanted side effects.
+It’s important to realise that, just like high blood pressure or joint pain, depression may be a symptom of an underlying issue.
+Here are a few topics to discuss with your doctor at your next visit:

 Check for Vitamin Deficiencies